MT Princess Empress oil spill

-On February 28, 2023, an oil tanker registered under the name MT Princess Empress sank off the coast of Naujan, Oriental Mindoro, Philippines, causing a widespread oil spill into the Tablas Strait that has reached as far as the provinces of Antique and Palawan.
-The oil tanker, en route from Bataan to Iloilo, was carrying 900,000 liters of industrial oil prior to its sinking.
+On the morning of February 28, 2023, MT Princess Empress sank off Naujan, Oriental Mindoro, Philippines, causing an oil spill in the waters of the provinces of Antique, Batangas, Oriental Mindoro, and Palawan.
+En route from Bataan to Iloilo, the oil tanker was carrying 900,000 liters of industrial fuel oil before it sank.

 Background

 MT Princess Empress, the oil tanker that caused the oil spill, is owned by RDC Reield Marine Services.
 Before it sank, the oil tanker was crewed by 20 people and en route to Iloilo to transport 900000 L of industrial fuel oil from SL Gas Harbor Terminal in Limay, Bataan.
 According to an energy sector source, industrial fuel oil, also known as "black oil", is "highly toxic to the environment".

-The Tablas Strait, where the oil spill occured, is a waterway between the islands of Mindoro, Marinduque, Panay, and Tablas that serves as a major shipping route in the Philippines.
+The Tablas Strait, where the oil spill occurred, is a waterway between the islands of Mindoro, Marinduque, Panay, and Tablas that serves as a major shipping route in the Philippines.
 The strait and its adjacent waterbodies, including the Verde Island Passage, are one of the most biodiverse in the country.
 At least 21 marine protected areas could be affected by the oil spill according to the Department of Environment and Natural Resources (DENR).
 Moreover, residents of the coastal settlements of Oriental Mindoro and nearby provinces rely on fishing and other marine activities for their livelihood.
+Particularly the fisherfolks, which are communities vulnerable to natural and human-made hazards, had their subsistence, food security, and human well-being highly compromised.